C5278/recap-workshop-2025/README.md

     ```

-18. Now lets say, we need to have the notification to be send to the user after calculating the rewards points.
+18. Now lets say, we need to have the notification to be send to the user after calculating the rewards points. update the `rewards/index.js` file as given below.

     ```javascript